 Robotic Process Automation is the use of software scripts to perform tasks as an automated process that executes in parallel with or in place of human input.
-For example, will the automation move or t Artificial Intelligence ouch PII/PHI information.
-(AI).
-RPA may also be e referred to as "B ots" or N/A tion 10.
-References ction 10.
-Refere ences Summary of Privacy Controls by Family Controls by Fa amily
+For example, will the automation move or touch PII/PHI information.
+RPA may also be referred to as "Bots" or Artificial Intelligence (AI).

+Section 10.
+References

+Summary of Privacy Controls by Family